(an introduction to employee performance

 he would have been more clear to himself and to Ed about what

-Sam wanted as results from Ed’s job.
+Sam wanted as a result of Ed’s job.
 Sam

 would have been more clear about how he would measure